Many people think the Internet of things (IoT) is a futuristic phenomenon. However, it is already in use today.

 Autodesk Fusion Connect is an IoT solution from Autodesk.
 It claims to be the leading enterprise-focused IoT platform.
-It allows a two-way communication with devices in the field.
-This allows the user to monitor, analyse and remotely controlling their devices.
-It also gives information on device maintenance, this ensures lower downtime.
+It allows two-way communication with devices in the field.
+This allows the user to monitor, analyze, and remotely controlling their devices.
+It also gives information on device maintenance, which ensures lower downtime.

 The platform is easy to use and allow just about anyone to configure their devices, control them and build custom connectivity solutions for machine-to-machine (M2M).

 SAP Analytics offers its users with cloud connection, real-time analytics, ad-hoc queries, and collaboration tools.
 It uses in-memory technology from SAP HANA.
 It uses machine learning to make predictions and future trends.